rust-lang/rust-wiki-backup/Note-core::str.md

 ###Comparing strings
 **hash**: Implement murmur or cityhash to randomize this (and also other string hashes used elsewhere), see issue [1616](https://github.com/mozilla/rust/issues/1616)

-###Searching
-**find**: Add more test cases to verify UTF-8 support.
-Should this return a byte or a char position?
-Furthermore, shouldn't **find** use an option type, rather than -1 vs. a valid value?

 ###Misc
 **sbuf**: Replace with `ctypes::c_char` per [issue 1715](https://github.com/mozilla/rust/issues/1715)